brandur/sorg/content/drafts/redis-streams.md

 Either one can be replaced with an ID like `1506871964177.0` to read from or up to a specific record.
 Using this capability allows us to slice out just records that we haven't consumed yet.

-Streams have a variety of other useful features that I won't cover here, but [the original blog post covers everything pretty well][streams].
+Specifying `COUNT 2` lets us bound the number of records read so that we can process the stream in efficient batches.

 ### Versus Kafka (#kakfa)